sequentech/documentation/docs/general/guides/messaging-voters/messaging-voters.md

-# Communications
+# Messaging Voters

-You can send custom messages to voters at any time during the electoral process, from the election page in the admin console.
-It can be used to send authentication codes for elections that require it, or to send communications announcing the different stages of the election.
+You can send custom messages to voters at any time during the electoral process.
+These messages can be sent in bulk from the Election Dashboard and to specific voters from the Election's Census Data section.
+You can use these messages to send authentication codes for elections that require it, or to send communications announcing the different stages of the election.

 Those messages will be sent through sms or email depending on the authentication method.
 Each voter will receive a tailored message with the template variables replaced with their values.

-You can send messages either send bulk messages to the whole census or send messages to specific lists of users.
-This is further explained below.
+You can choose the message sending method (sms or email) if both are available for that election.

 ## Template variables